$0 Arkansas Dispute Letter Starter Kit

 How long should I document before filing a state complaint?

 There's no minimum documentation period, but stronger complaints show a pattern over time.
-If the violation is a single event (missed MDR, failure to hold a referral conference within 7 days), you can file immediately with the supporting evidence.
+If the violation is a single event (missed MDR, failure to schedule a referral conference within 7 calendar days or hold it within 21 calendar days), you can file immediately with the supporting evidence.
 If the violation is ongoing (service non-delivery), documenting 4-6 weeks of missed services with weekly follow-up emails creates a compelling pattern.
-Don't wait longer than necessary — the statute of limitations is one year from the violation.
+Don't wait longer than necessary — DESE State Complaints generally cover IDEA violations occurring within the past year.

 Will the school retaliate if I start documenting everything in writing?

 Schools respond to documentation in predictable ways.
 Some improve immediately — the paper trail itself creates accountability.
 Others become more guarded in meetings and communications.
-Retaliation against parents exercising their procedural safeguard rights is itself a violation.
+Retaliation may present a separate Section 504 or other federal civil-rights issue; it is not automatically an IDEA violation.
 If you experience retaliation (meetings cancelled, services further reduced, hostile treatment), document that too.
 It strengthens your case.

 Can I record IEP meetings in Arkansas?

-Arkansas state law does not prohibit parents from recording IEP meetings.
-IDEA does not prohibit it either, as long as the recording is not used for an unlawful purpose.
+Arkansas generally permits a party to record a communication with one-party consent under Ark.
+Code § 5-60-120.
+IDEA does not prohibit recording, but district policies may also apply.
 Best practice: inform the IEP team at the beginning of the meeting that you will be recording.
 If the district objects, document their objection in writing and request their specific legal basis for the objection.
 Some districts have policies — request a copy.
 A recording supplements your notes but doesn't replace your written documentation system.

 What if I've been handling everything verbally until now?